HarshitVashisht11/inkflow/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

----

-Feel free to customize this README further with specific installation instructions, usage examples, or any additional features you'd like to highlight!